JustRoc/TryHackMe_writeups/README.md

-# TryHackMe_writeups
+# TryHackMe Writeups
-Track my progress on the TryHackMe challenges.
+This repository is for keeping track of my progress in TryHackMe challenges.
+As my collection of write-ups for challenges, showing my idea and solution to challenges I have solved.